-Code under section 76C of the Act setting out the conduct principles and the dispute resolution processes to be followed by all Councillors.
+Code under section 139 of the Act setting out the standards of conduct to be followed by Councillors and other matters.

-Reviewed in accordance with section 76C of the Act
+- Reviewed and adopted in accordance with section 139 of the Act - Not reviewed and adopted in accordance with section 139 of the Act

-Not reviewed in accordance with section 76C of the $\ensuremath{\mathsf{Act}}$
+Where the Code of Conduct has been reviewed and adopted by Council in accordance with section 139 of the Act, it must also provide details of the date of review.

-Where the Code of Conduct has been reviewed by Council in accordance with section 76C of the Act it must also provide details of the date of review.
-Where the Code of Conduct has not been reviewed b Council in accordance with section 76C of the Act it must provide a reason.
+Where the Code of Conduct has not been reviewed and adopted by Council in accordance with section 139 of the Act it must provide a reason.